 When applicative polling is used (“Options” has value CSIMQGMO_NO_WAIT), then there must be a grace period foreseen in the application between two successive readings in the queue.

-Value of argument “DataOut” represents the location of the data, when the value of the “MsgDesc.MsgType” is CSIMQMT_REQUEST or CSIMQMT_DATAGRAM.
+Value of argument “DataOut” represents the location of the data, when the value of the “MsgDesc.MsgType” is CSIMQMT_DATAGRAM.
 Otherwise (in the case of a CSIMQMT_REPORT) the CSIDD “DataOut” is left undefined (check this with the value of argument “MsgLen”, that must be 0L).

 When a value for “DataOut” is defined, the attribute “Flags” of this CSIDD structure defines the way the information in CSIDD is to be represented.